razermackham/ZALiA/CONTRIBUTING.md

 Comments should always be in English and generally follow proper grammar and sentence structuring norms.
 Other contributors must be able to understand what you are saying.

 Comment lines should not be unecessarily long.
-Rule of thumb: if you have to scroll to read them, you're doing it wrong.
+Rule of thumb: if you have to scroll horizontally to read them, you're doing it wrong.
 Multiline comments should be used instead:
 ```
 /*
-    Please don't make me ask you to modify your pull request for readability.
+    Actually using the /**/ comments is kinda annoying to turn on and off.
-    It's not that hard, and saves the next programmer a lot of trouble :)
+    I wish there was a simple toggle for it :)
 */
 ```
 In keeping with GM:S conventions, all functions/methods should use snake_case.